Umidjon1990/tolovnazorat-bot/replit.md

 This project is a **Multi-Tenant Telegram Bot System** for managing online course subscriptions with Super Admin and Admin role-based access control.

-The primary active workflow facilitates **Group-Based Direct Registration**: users who join a group can register by providing their name and phone number, with admin approval leading to a 30-day auto-subscription without requiring payment receipts or invite links.
+The primary active workflow is **Payment-First Registration**: users register directly with the bot (no group membership required), submit payment receipts, receive admin approval, get 24-hour one-time invite links, and their 30-day subscription starts when they join the group.
+This workflow ensures payment verification before group access.

+**Key Features:**
+- **Payment-First Flow**: Register → Pay → Upload Receipt → Admin Approval → 24h Invite Link → Join Group → 30-Day Subscription Starts
+- **Multi-Admin Security**: Admins only see payments for their assigned groups (super admins see all)
+- **Auto-Subscription**: Subscription automatically starts when user joins group via invite link
+- **3-Day Reminder**: Users and admins receive notifications 3 days before subscription expires

-The system also retains a **Legacy Mini App Payment Workflow** (currently inactive) that uses a React Mini App and FastAPI for payment-based subscriptions, where users upload payment receipts for admin approval to generate invite links.
-This legacy code is preserved for future multi-tenant expansion.
+The system also retains a **Legacy Mini App Payment Workflow** (currently inactive) that uses a React Mini App and FastAPI for payment-based subscriptions.
+This legacy code is preserved for future expansion.

 The system leverages PostgreSQL for data persistence and aiogram 3.x for the bot framework, including robust automated subscription management with warnings and auto-kick features.